Finnish yard Baltic Yachts has released first-look images inside its recently delivered 43.3 metre Baltic 142 Custom sailing yacht Canova.

 During Canova’s first sailing sea trials, the push-button deployment of the nine metre long foil was reported as being “faultless” and she showed a reduction in heel and pitching motion in stronger wind conditions.

 Gordon Kay of Infiniti Yachts previously said, “Having installed DSS in dozens of yachts we can confidently say we have reached another level with the impeccable installation of the foil case in the Baltic 142 Canova”.

-Vice president at Farr Yacht Design Britton Ward added: “The predicted performance numbers are remarkable with the boat able to comfortably achieve boat speeds equal to wind speed in moderate to strong conditions”.
+Vice president at Farr Yacht Design Britton Ward added: “The predicted performance numbers are remarkable with the yacht able to comfortably achieve yacht speeds equal to wind speed in moderate to strong conditions”.

 To make the most of her performance, Canova has an extremely powerful rig and sail plan.
 A squaretop mainsail with a 3.5m long horizontal batten pushes the mainsail area up to 570 square metres, and her Her J1 adds another 390 square metres.
 All sails are by North Sails, while her all-carbon rig is by Rondal.
 The latter utilises Carbo-Link standing rigging, which is specifically designed to handle the increased loads generated by the additional stability delivered by the DSS foil.

 Accommodation is for up to eight guests split across four cabins including an amidships owner’s suite.
 A long Bimini hardtop will extend out from the coachroof over the cockpit, providing a shaded al fresco relaxation spot and powered windows that lower at the touch of a button will provide further shelter in this area.